faheemjan5000/Customer-feedback-Automation/README.md

 AI Agent
 # Customer-feedback-Automation
-# Customer Feedback Processing System Documentation
+# Customer Feedback Processing System

 ## Overview
 This system provides an automated solution for processing customer feedback by classifying it and routing it to the appropriate teams for handling.
 The system leverages Google Gemini's AI capabilities to analyze incoming customer feedback and determine the appropriate action path.